zhaoxiangmax/zx/content/event/ASPA/index.md

   icon_pack: fab
   name: Follow
   url: https://twitter.com/yangyuzhaomax
-location: Biodiversity Lab
+location: QUT, Zoom
 publishDate: "2017-01-01T00:00:00Z"
 slides:
-summary: What is Systematic Conservation Planning and how does it work?
+summary: The area-based conservation management in Antarctica and the Decsion-making system behind it
 tags: []
-title: A quick introduction on Systematic Conservation Planning
+title: The area-based conservation management in Antarctica and the Decsion-making system behind it
 url_code: ""
 url_pdf: ""
 url_slides: ""